slatedocs/slate/source/index.html.md

-citations | a list of comma separated pubmed IDs of citations to store with the submission overwrite_merge | '0' prevent if submission exists, '1' overwrite if submission exists, '2' to merge and prevent if submission exists, '3' to merge and overwrite matching URIS file | contents of an SBOL2, SBOL1, GenBank, FASTA, GFF3, ZIP, or COMBINE Archive file rootCollections | If submtitting the contents into the file, provide the previous parameters, otherwise, only provide a URI into rootCollections to append into an existing collection
+citations | a list of comma separated pubmed IDs of citations to store with the submission overwrite_merge | '0' prevent if submission exists, '1' overwrite if submission exists, '2' to merge and prevent if submission exists, '3' to merge and overwrite matching URIS file | contents of an SBOL2, SBOL1, GenBank, FASTA, GFF3, ZIP, or COMBINE Archive file rootCollections | If submitting the contents into the file, provide the previous parameters, otherwise, only provide a URI into rootCollections to append into an existing collection

 ## Remove Collection